grongierisc/iris-python-template/README.md

-# iris-python-template
+# 1. iris-python-template
-Template project with various in Python code to be used with InterSystems IRIS community Edition docker container.
+Template project with various Python code to be used with InterSystems IRIS community Edition docker container.

 Featuring :
  * Notebook